2 Grouped Hyper Data Frame

 search()

-A hyper data frame (hyperframe, Chapter 17, package spatstat.geom, v3.6.0.3) contains columns that are either atomic vectors, as in a standard data frame, or lists of objects of the same class—referred to as hypercolumns.
+A hyper data frame (hyperframe, Chapter 26, package spatstat.geom, v3.6.1.16) contains columns that are either atomic vectors, as in a standard data frame, or lists of objects of the same class—referred to as hypercolumns.
 This data structure is particularly well suited for spatial analysis contexts, such as medical imaging, where each element in a hypercolumn can represent the spatial information contained in a single image.
-For example, the dataset demohyper (Section 8.8) from package spatstat.data (v3.1.9) contains a regular column Group, a point-pattern (ppp) hypercolumn Points, and a pixel image (im) hypercolumn Image.
+For example, the hyper data frame demohyper (Section 10.8) from package spatstat.data (v3.1.9) contains a regular column Group, a point-pattern (ppp) hypercolumn Points, and a pixel-image (im) hypercolumn Image.

 spatstat.data::demohyper